 • 1 visual arts piece (please see “VISUAL ARTS” heading for more information), though please note that we are currently closed to visual art submissions

 A special note on poetry: Please send no fewer than three poems.
-You’d think it would be easier to consider only one poem as opposed to seven, but it’s not.
-In fact, we prefer you send 5 – 7.
+We prefer you send 5 – 7.

-A special note on word/page limits: If the work you’d like to send significantly exceeds the given word or page limits (“significantly” as defined by over 500 words in the case of prose or by over a page in the case of poetry), please query before submitting.
+A special note on word/page limits: If the work you’d like to send exceeds the given word or page limits, please query before submitting.
 See information under the “WHEN TO QUERY” heading for details.
+In lieu of a query, you may send the work along, but please note in your cover letter that it exceeds the word/page limits, and please understand that in such cases we reserve the right to not read the entire submission.

 WHERE & HOW TO SEND IT